-- Part-time master's programs with various special education concentrations (Early Childhood Special Education, Mild-to-Moderate Disabilities, Severe Disabilities) leading to teacher certification (Generic Special Education).
-Students may begin one of these programs in any semester and have a maximum of five years to complete the program requirements. - Part-time master's programs in various special education concentrations that do not lead to teacher certification (for students who choose to pursue the Master of Science in Special Education degree but who do not wish to qualify for teacher certification).
-Students may begin one of these programs in any semester and have a maximum of five years to complete the program requirements.
+- A Master's program with a special education concentration in Mild-to-Moderate Disabilities leading to teacher certification (Generic Special Education).
+Students may begin this program in any semester and have a maximum of five years to complete the program requirements. - The Master's program in Special Education with a concentration in Severe Disabilities with an Emphasis in Autism Spectrum Disorders that does not lead to teacher certification (for students who choose to pursue the Master of Science in Special Education degree but do not need teacher certification).
+Students may begin this program in any semester and have a maximum of five years to complete the program requirements.

-Depending on the specific concentration, students complete 36 to 39 graduate credits for their master's degrees.
-Students must work with a faculty adviser to develop a program of study that includes required and elective courses.
-All classes are offered at the Columbia Center campus.
+Depending on the specific program, students complete 36 to 39 graduate credits for their master's degree.
+Students must work with a faculty adviser to develop a program of study.
+All classes are offered online or in the evenings.

-Master's Programs Leading to Teacher Certification

-The following Master of Science in Special Education programs have been approved by the Maryland State Department of Education (MSDE) for Generic Special Education certification:
+Master's Program Leading to Teacher Certification The following Master of Science in Special Education programs have been approved by the Maryland State Department of Education (MSDE) for Generic Special Education certification: